Characterization of the equivalence of robustification and regularization in linear and matrix regression: A robust perspective of linear regression

 where $p^*$ is the conjugate of $p$.
 Similarly,

 \end{theorem}

 Observe that regularized least squares arises again under all uncertainty sets defined by the spectral norms $\sigma_q$ when the loss function is $g=\ell_2$.
 Now we continue with a remark on how Lasso arises through regularization.
+See \cite{xu} for comprehensive work on the robustness and sparsity implications of Lasso as interpreted through such a robustification considered in this paper.

-\begin{remark} As per Corollary \ref{corr:basicInducedNorm} it is known that Lasso arises as uncertain $\ell_2$ regression with uncertainty set $\U:=\U_{\ind(1,2)}$.
+\begin{remark} As per Corollary \ref{corr:basicInducedNorm} it is known that Lasso arises as uncertain $\ell_2$ regression with uncertainty set $\U:=\U_{\ind(1,2)}$ \cite{xu}.
 As with Theorem \ref{thm:basicInducedNorm}, one might argue that the $\ell_1$ penalizer arises as an artifact of the model of uncertainty.
 We remark that one can derive the set $\U$ as an induced uncertainty set defined using the ``true'' non-convex penalty $\ell_0$, where $\|\bb\|_0:=|\{i:\beta_i\neq0\}|$.
 To be precise, for any $p\in[1,\infty]$ and for $\Gamma = \{\bb\in\R^n: \|\bb\|_p\leq 1\}$ we claim that